How to Conquer a No Spend Challenge or Spending Freeze

 Find Free Things to Do

 Entertainment expenses will be cut in most spending challenges.
-This obviously means that you’ll need to find some free alternatives.
+This obviously means that you’ll need to find some free alternatives (see our lists of stay-at-home date ideas and ways to get free concert tickets).

 Even aside from the times when you would normally be spending money on entertainment, keeping yourself occupied is a good way to prevent unnecessary spending.
 If you have some fun and free activities that you can do to keep yourself busy, you may find that you face less temptation to spend.